Dexedrine

 How Do I Take Dextroamphetamine?

-Tablets of the salt dextroamphetamine sulfate (brand names Dexedrine or Dextrostat) are available in 5mg and 10mg strengths.
 Dextroamphetamine sulfate is also available in a controlled release capsules (brand names Dexedrine SR or Dexedrine Spansule), in 5 mg, 10 mg, and 15 mg strengths.
 The capsules release the medication slowly over time and can be taken just once a day.

-Is Dextroamphetamine Effective for Adult ADHD?
+Is Dexedrine Effective for Adult ADHD?

 Dextroamphetamine has been used to treat ADHD in both children and adults for many years.
 As early as 1998, studies have shown dextroamphetamine to be effective in the treatment of adult ADHD [1].

-Dextroamphetamine Minor Side Effects
+Dexedrine Minor Side Effects

 Common side effects are similar to those typically associated with the use of stimulants, and include: